ymoldabe/backend/wheres-my-pizza/README.md

 - Message Queue Systems
 - RabbitMQ Integration
 - Concurrent Programming
+- Microservices Architecture

 ## Abstract

-In this project, you will build a restaurant order management system using RabbitMQ as a message broker.
+In this project, you will build a restaurant order management system using RabbitMQ as a message broker and PostgreSQL for persistent storage.
 The system simulates a real restaurant workflow where orders go through various processing stages: received -> cooking -> ready -> delivered.

 Similar systems are used in real restaurants and food delivery services.
 For example, when you order food through an app, your order goes through an analogous processing system with task distribution among different staff members.